MichaelCurrin/github-gql-ruby/README.md

 ## 🏘 Other projects

+Info on related projects my me and others.
+Skip ahead if you like.

 If you want to get data about your own Github repos and use that for your Jekyll site as dev portfolio, you might find that the [jekyll-github-metadata](https://github.com/jekyll/github-metadata) plugin satisfies your needs.

-The Faraday gem used in this project has been adapted for GQL.
+The _Faraday_ gem used in this project has been adapted for GQL.
 If you need a gem built for GQL requests, try one of these below.
 I assume they might do things like schema validation and error handling, but I have not used them before.

 - [github/graphql-client](https://github.com/github/graphql-client) - There is a nice example in their docs using the Star Wars API.
 Note this gem requires Ruby `2.4.4` or higher.
 - [rmosolgo/graphql-ruby](https://github.com/rmosolgo/graphql-ruby)